WencesJ/conference-backend/README.md

 **Open the source code and start editing!**

-Your site is now running at `http://localhost:3000/api/v1/`
+Your site is now running at `http://localhost:5000/api/v1/`

-Open the `figo-payment` directory in your code editor of choice and edit files under `src`.
+Open the `conference` directory in your code editor of choice and edit files under `src`.
 Save your changes and the browser will update in real time!

 **For working on the repository, you'll have to follow these steps:**